 Today, some of the most ethical gemstone mines are located in Canada, Sri Lanka, Africa, Australia, and South America.

-There is not a more perfect gift than these martini-set lab created diamond stud earrings!
-Whether you’re looking for diamond earrings for women or men these lab created diamond stud earrings can be worn every day and are a wonderful ethically sourced fine jewelry gift option.
+There is no more perfect gift than our lab grown martini diamond stud earrings!
+Whether you’re looking for diamond earrings for women or men these diamond stud earrings can be worn every day and are a wonderful ethically sourced fine jewelry gift option.

 What are Some of the Most Popular Ethically Sourced Gemstones?